ALOS-3 (Advanced Land Observing Satellite-3)

 ±3º (±30 km)

-The multispectral radiometer covers the VNIR spectral region with the ground sampling distance of 5 m, which satisfies the user requirement for high spatial resolution.
+The multispectral radiometer covers the VNIR spectral region with a ground sampling distance of 5 m, which satisfies the user requirement for high spatial resolution.
 The blue band is added for those users who investigate seawater regions.
 The radiometric accuracy is almost the same as that of the ASTER, and a better MTF (Modulation Transfer Function) performance is expected using the new scanning technique.
 The wide swath of 90 km is achieved using the three-mirror off-axis telescope, which increases the observation frequency of the specified target areas.
 The optical components are arranged to minimize stray light caused by reflection at the elements.
 A back-illuminated Si-CCD detector array is adopted with a filter assembly for four bands.
 17)

 Since the smile and keystone phenomena distort the spectrogram, which is difficult to correct by data processing, a fine spectrogram is obtained at the interval of 2.5 nm for VNIR and 6.75 nm for the SWIR range that are decimated on-board by shifting data in the spectrum direction to correct the smile distortion.
 Therefore, the smile distortion is minimized and the response function is improved.
 The resulting SNR is 450 and 300 for the VNIR and SWIR ranges, respectively.